 When the forest opens up, you get stunning views of the ocean and can get your first glimpses of the shacks on the beach.

 As you walk down Bulgo beach track, you start to pick up signs that you are on your way to a fishing community.
 The fishy smell is the first giveaway.
 Some discarded fishing equipment also points towards a fishing lifestyle.
 This trail is the only way to reach the beach, so it is heavily used by the residents.

 The trail emerges right in the middle of the shack village.
 One look at the shacks is enough to realise how old this village is.
-Most of these shacks date back to 1930s, the time of Depression when the striking coal miners from the nearby pits in Helensburgh moved to the beach where they could live on fish, rabbits and home-grown vegetables.
-If 1930s sounds historic, some sources suggest that the first shacks were built as early as 1890s.
+Most of these shacks date back to the 1930s, the time of the Depression when the striking coal miners from the nearby pits in Helensburgh moved to the beach where they could live on fish, rabbits and home-grown vegetables.
+If the 1930s sounds historic, some sources suggest that the first shacks were built as early as the 1890s.

 If the shacks pique your curiosity, check out the book by a Wollongong university historian, Ingeborg van Teeseling about the history of tin shack communities in Royal National Park.
 Titled Shack Life: The Survival Story of Three Royal National Park Communities, the book traces the history of the three nearby communities at Era, Burning Palms and Little Garie beaches.

 Or you can listen to “shackies’” stories here.